nitee-13/NLP/updated_temporal_real_fake.md

 ### Facts
 - It is named after the astronomer Edmond Halley. (real)
-- Its nucleus is roughly 15 kilometers in length. (real)
 - It was famously recorded in 1066, coinciding with the Norman conquest of England. (real)
 - Its orbital period is about 76 years. (real)
 - The 1910 appearance was exceptionally bright and caused public excitement. (real)
-- The comet was last visible from Earth in 1986. (real)
-- It is expected to return in 2061. (real)
 - It has been observed by humans for at least two millennia. (real)
 - Mark Twain was born shortly after an 1835 visitation of Halley’s Comet. (real)
 - The International Halley Watch was formed to analyze its 1986 appearance. (real)
 - It has a highly elliptical orbit that brings it close to the Sun at perihelion. (real)
 - It is misattributed to Isaac Halley instead of Edmond Halley. (fake)
 - Its nucleus is claimed to be 10 kilometers in length. (fake)
-- It was recorded in 1200 instead of 1066. (fake)
+- It was recorded in 1200. (fake)
-- Its orbital period is claimed to be 50 years instead of 76. (fake)
+- Its orbital period is claimed to be 50 years
 - The 1910 appearance was reported as dim and barely visible. (fake)
-- It was last seen in 1975 instead of 1986. (fake)
+- It was last seen in 1975(fake)
-- It is expected to return in 2050 instead of 2061. (fake)
+- It is expected to return in 2050 (fake)

 ---